-"Situations which suggest abuse" may include any absences which suggest a pattern, as for example, absences occurring on Mondays, Fridays and days immediately preceding or following holidays or vacation periods.
+Situations which suggest abuse may include any absences which suggest a pattern, as for example, absences occurring on Mondays, Fridays and days immediately preceding or following holidays or vacation periods and/or an unusual or significant level of absenteeism.

 A principal may meet with the teacher in order to determine whether the teacher has a valid reason to justify such absences or any other concerns regarding unusual sick leave usage.
 The teacher may have a union representative present at this meeting.